juicedata/juicefs/docs/en/cache_management.md

 Chunks and slices information are cached in client automatically when `read()` a file (refer to [here](how_juicefs_store_files.md) to learn what are chunk and slice).
 When `read()` same file and same chunk again, slices will be returned immediately.

 All metadata cache of one file will be removed in the background automatically when this file hasn't been opened by any process in a period of time (default is 1 hour).

-### Suggestion

-Enable metadata cache will improve performance when metadata is accessed frequently and temporary inconsistency among multiple clients is tolerable.

 ## Data Cache